m-dennisgocong/random-quote-machine/README.md

 ## General Info

-This is one of my project for [Front End Development Libraries](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/) coure on freeCodeCamp.
-The purpose of this challenge is to apply what we learn, to test out and showcase front-end skills.
+This is my project for [Front End Development Libraries](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/) course on freeCodeCamp.
+The purpose of this challenge is to apply what we learn and showcase front-end skills.

 ## Screenshots
 <img src = "./public/screenshot/random-quote-machine.png">